radhe2205/a-search/README.md

 On fixing successor function, the output given by the program is correct.

 #### Algorithm analysis
-Provided algorithm, generates successors of the initial state S_i, which have 1 more p(agent) on the board than the current state.
+Provided algorithm, generates successors of the initial state S_i, successors have 1 more p(agent) on the board than the current state.
 Similarly we see that each successor state will have more p's as we follow successors.
-We can say that to place 8 p's we will have to go 8 node deep.
+We can say that to place 8 p's we will have to go 8 node deep, through successor function.

-This means that to find any solution, we will have to go 8 node deeper into exploration.
+This means that to place 8 p's, we will have to go 8 node deeper into exploration.
-If we choose a BFS exploration, we will explore all the states at depth 7. that would mean we will be exploring almost b^7 states, where b is average branching factor.
+If we choose a BFS exploration, we will explore all the states at depth 7. that would mean we will be exploring proportional to b^7 states, where b is average branching factor.

 DFS exploration, on the other hand, traverses depths before exploring